rancher/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 ### Giving a Custom Cluster Role to a Cluster Member

-Admins can set up custom cluster roles that can be assigned to cluster owners and members.

-Cluster owners and admins can then assign those roles to cluster members.
+After an administrator [sets up a custom cluster role,]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rbac/default-custom-roles/#adding-a-custom-role) cluster owners and admins can then assign those roles to cluster members.

-To create a custom cluster role,

-1. In the **Global** view under **Security > Roles,** click **Add Cluster Role.**

-1. In the **Grant Resources** section, choose any combination of operations on Kubernetes resources that will be allowed by the new role.
-Give the new cluster role a name and click **Create.**

-Then, from the **Cluster** view, go to the **Members** tab.
-From this tab, you can give the cluster role to members in two ways:

-- You can assign the role to a new member with the Rancher UI.
-- You can assign the role to an existing member with the Rancher API view.
+To assign a custom role to a new cluster member, you can use the Rancher UI.
+To modify the permissions of an existing member, you will need to use the Rancher API view.

 To assign the role to a new cluster member,

+1. Go to the **Cluster** view, then go to the **Members** tab.
-1. Click **Add Member.** Then in the **Cluster Permissions** section, you can choose your custom cluster role.
+1. Click **Add Member.** Then in the **Cluster Permissions** section, choose the custom cluster role that should be assigned to the member.
+1. Click **Create.**

-1. When you click **Create**, the member should have the assigned role.
+**Result:** The member has the assigned role.

 To assign any custom role to an existing cluster member,

 1. Go to the member you want to give the role to.
 Click the **Ellipsis (...) > View in API.**
 1. In the **roleTemplateId** field, go to the drop-down menu and choose the role you want to assign to the member.
-Click **Show Request** and **Send Request.** After that, the member's role should be updated.
+Click **Show Request** and **Send Request.**

+**Result:** The member has the assigned role.

 ### Project Roles